Nickil13/learning-blog/README.md

 ## Technologies Used
 - HTML
 - Tailwind CSS
-- React JS
+- React
 - MongoDB, Mongoose
-- Nodejs, Express
+- Node.js, Express

 ## My process
 I started out working on the frontend, developing the Home page and the Navbar.
 Then I worked on making the other pages, routing and styling.
 I had a user saved to local storage to work with frontend authentication.
 I also had some local data I used to visualize the posts.